SUJU16/suju.online/README.md

 2) Routing with EMBERS
   \- Leveraging Embers route planning to get fast routes between virtual bus stops
 3) Clustering user data
-  \- Recursive DBSCAN machine learning algorithm to reduce the complexity of the 3D spacetime variables.
+  \- Recursive DBSCAN machine learning algorithm to reduce the complexity of the 3D spacetime data.
 4) Sjukstra routing
   \- Customized Djikstra that takes into account cost-factors that are specific to electric buses
 5) Telegram (SujuBot) end user demo